 In 1956, he became employed by Osler, Hammond and Nanton, embarking on a new career in business and finance, where he managed the Investment Research Department in Winnipeg before becoming Winnipeg Branch Manager, later leaving the firm when it relocated to Ontario.
 He then worked for Richardson Securities as the Winnipeg Branch Assistant Manager, retiring as Director of Personnel and Sales Training in 1971.

 He was a member of the 1949 Canadian Curling Championship team with Grant Watson, James Kenneth Watson, and Charlie Read as well as Secretary (1944-?) for over 13 years with the Manitoba High School Bonspiel, and a seven-time Champion of the Manitoba Bonspiel.
-An avid sportsman, he sat on the Southwood Golf Club Board of Governors and was an active member of the St. Charles Golf Club (1962-1992).
+An avid sportsman, he sat on the Southwood Golf Club Board of Governors and was an active member of the St. Charles Country Club (1962-1992) and Strathcona Curling Club (President, 1956-1957).
 He also served as Sunday School Superintendent (Intermediate Department) with St. Andrew’s River Heights Church since 1940 and involved in several other executive facets of the church.
 Since around 1979, he was an affiliate of Pine Shores Presbyterian Church of Sarasota, Florida during his winter vacationing there.